Arthezz/crud-desktop-app/README.md

 ##### Remarks

 - I need to look up for better hosting, because current is free which means very slow connection with database
-- Searching for employee after clicking key when entering employee data is delayed by one letter
+- Searching for employee after clicking key when entering employee data is delayed by one letter (solved)
+- I need to forbid non-english letters